Types of Evaluation in Health Promotion and Disease Prevention Programs

 Formative evaluation: Formative evaluation occurs during program development and

 implementation.
-It provides information on achieving program goals or improving your program.
+It provides information on achieving program goals or improving the program.

 Process evaluation: Process evaluation is a type of formative evaluation that assesses the